First United Co. Declares Quarterly Dividend of $0.15 (NASDAQ:FUNC)

 First United Co.
-(NASDAQ:FUNC) announced a quarterly dividend on Monday, September 27th, Zacks reports.
-Stockholders of record on Monday, October 18th will be given a dividend of 0.15 per share by the bank on Monday, November 1st.
-This represents a $0.60 annualized dividend and a dividend yield of 3.27%.
-The ex-dividend date of this dividend is Friday, October 15th.
+(NASDAQ:FUNC) declared a quarterly dividend on Monday, September 27th, Zacks reports.
+Investors of record on Monday, October 18th will be paid a dividend of 0.15 per share by the bank on Monday, November 1st.
+This represents a $0.60 annualized dividend and a yield of 3.27%.
+The ex-dividend date is Friday, October 15th.

-First United has a payout ratio of 15.6% indicating that its dividend is sufficiently covered by earnings.
-Equities research analysts expect First United to earn $2.40 per share next year, which means the company should continue to be able to cover its $0.43 annual dividend with an expected future payout ratio of 17.9%.
+First United has a payout ratio of 15.6% meaning its dividend is sufficiently covered by earnings.
+Analysts expect First United to earn $2.40 per share next year, which means the company should continue to be able to cover its $0.43 annual dividend with an expected future payout ratio of 17.9%.

-In other news, Director Christy Dipietro bought 3,000 shares of the stock in a transaction on Thursday, August 12th.
-The stock was purchased at an average price of $17.95 per share, for a total transaction of $53,850.00.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-In the last quarter, insiders have acquired 4,811 shares of company stock valued at $86,225.
-Corporate insiders own 4.60% of the company’s stock.
+In other news, Director Christy Dipietro acquired 3,000 shares of the company’s stock in a transaction on Thursday, August 12th.
+The stock was purchased at an average cost of $17.95 per share, with a total value of $53,850.00.
+The acquisition was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Insiders have acquired a total of 4,811 shares of company stock valued at $86,225 over the last three months.
+Company insiders own 4.60% of the company’s stock.

 An institutional investor recently raised its position in First United stock.
 Royal Bank of Canada grew its stake in First United Co.
-(NASDAQ:FUNC) by 660.3% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 4,113 shares of the bank’s stock after acquiring an additional 3,572 shares during the period.
+(NASDAQ:FUNC) by 660.3% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 4,113 shares of the bank’s stock after acquiring an additional 3,572 shares during the quarter.
 Royal Bank of Canada owned 0.06% of First United worth $72,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 30.72% of the company’s stock.
+Hedge funds and other institutional investors own 30.72% of the company’s stock.

-Separately, Zacks Investment Research downgraded First United from a “buy” rating to a “hold” rating in a report on Thursday, September 2nd.
+Separately, Zacks Investment Research downgraded shares of First United from a “buy” rating to a “hold” rating in a research report on Thursday, September 2nd.

 First United Company Profile